Local Clustering Decoder as a fast and adaptive hardware decoder for the surface code: Methods

 Firstly, we show that leakage-aware decoding can be performed effectively in an unweighted decoding context.
 We handle leakage by pregrowing regions of LCD's decoding graph.
 This has the same effect as reweighting all edges affected by leakage to weight 0, assuming the decoder proceeds by merging all vertices along pregrown regions before beginning the grow-merge cycle that characterises standard UF.
 Pregrowing and preclustering minimal subsets of existing edges are effective approximations to the more granular reweighting approach of \cite{suchara_leakage_2014}.
 This is because once the decoder has certainty about leakage in a given location any updated edge weights will be highly diverged from the weights of edges that are unaffected by leakage.

 Secondly, we do not need to add new edges to the graph when performing a graph transformation in response to a heralded leakage event.
-Although the presence of a leaked qubit changes Pauli error propagation in the circuit and that should lead to new edges in the decoding graph, we can ignore the new edges because the full depolarization that follows two-qubit gates in the presence of leakage effectively overwrites this modified Pauli error propagation.
-This streamlines the process of performing real-time decoding and minimises the hardware complexity required to realise adaptivity on an FPGA.
+When we detect a herald, we know that the qubit must have leaked at some point in its history.
+Physically, this means two things: (A) errors in the system propagate differently (as the two-qubit gate no longer behaves as expected), and (B) new noise is introduced into the system.
+The modified error propagation (A) will lead to new hyperedges in the decoding hypergraph.
+However, the fully depolarising noise on the partner qubit (B) effectively overwrites this modified propagation, and we can therefore simply reweight existing edges.
+This observation allows us to streamline the process of performing real-time decoding and minimises the hardware complexity required to realise adaptivity on an FPGA.